open-component-model/mpas-project-controller/README.md

 Prerequisites:

+- Docker, KIND, and kubectl are required.
 - Create a kind cluster: `kind create cluster`
 - Install the `git-controller`: see [open-component-model/git-controller](https://github.com/open-component-model/git-controller)
-- Install Flux: `flux install`
+- Install Flux by running `flux install`
 - Install the Project Controller

-A `Tiltfile` is provided to make it easy to run the project controller locally.
+Alternatively, a `Tiltfile` is provided to make it easy to run the project controller locally.
 To run the project controller locally:

 - Install [Tilt](https://tilt.dev)
 - Clone the `git-controller` into the parent directory of the `mpas-project-controller`: `git clone https://github.com/open-component-model/git-controller ../git-controller`
 - Export `GITHUB_USER`, `GITHUB_EMAIL`, and `GITHUB_TOKEN` environment variables. `repo` permissions are required for the `GITHUB_TOKEN`.
-- Docker and KIND are required.
-Create a kind cluster: `kind create cluster`.
+- Create a kind cluster: `kind create cluster`.
 - Run `tilt up` from the `mpas-project-controller` directory.

 ---

-In this tutorial we'll create a project called "my-project" that will be managed by Flux.
+In this tutorial, we'll create a project called "my-project" that will be managed by Flux.
 A GitHub repository will be created for the project, and Flux will be configured to manage the project's resources.

 To get started create a `Secret` with your GitHub credentials: